-Financial liabilities were \$358,894, an increase of \$22,147 compared to 2019.
+Financial liabilities were \$456,878, an increase of \$97,984 compared to 2020.

-- The accounts payable and accrued liabilities were \$140,962, a decrease of \$10,279 over 2019.
-The decrease was mainly due to decreases in net amount owed to Region of York for water purchases and shared capital projects (\$7.9M), vendors for construction projects (\$5.9M) and payroll liabilities (\$2.4M).
-These were offset by a \$3.70M increase in outstanding amounts owed to vendors for refundable deposits. - Deferred revenues are considered liabilities until the funds are spent or used for their intended purpose.
+- The accounts payable and accrued liabilities were \$191,655, an increase of \$50,693 over 2020.
+The increase was mainly due to increases in the net amount owed to Region of York and School Boards for development charges (\$20.4M), developers for development charge credit liabilities (\$10.3M), Region of York for water purchases and shared capital projects (\$11.4M), vendors for construction projects and refundable deposits as a result of completion of capital works due to timing (\$11.3M).
+These were offset by reduction in payroll liabilities (\$0.90M). - Deferred revenues are considered liabilities until the funds are spent or used for their intended purpose.
 The major deferred revenues include development charges, parkland cash-in-lieu, Federal Gas Tax Grants and Section 37 Funds.
-The deferred revenues totaled \$173,584, an increase of \$30,981 over 2019.
-Increases included \$30.37M in development charges collected, and \$7.78M in parkland cash-in-lieu funds from developers for capital projects.
-These were offset by a decrease in the Federal Gas Tax and Section 37 funds of \$1.07M. - Employee future benefits include liabilities that are based on actuarial valuations for vested sick leave benefits for fire fighters, long-term disability (LTD) benefits, Workplace Safety and Insurance Board (WSIB) obligations, and post-employment benefits.
-The City has set aside funds in specific purpose reserves and reserve funds, for the financing of these anticipated future costs.
-These liabilities totaled \$34,305, an increase of \$2,202 over 2019. - Long-term liabilities totaled \$10,043, a decrease of \$757 from 2019 as the City met loan repayment obligations to the Canada Mortgage and Housing Corporation (CMHC) and the Federation of Canadian Municipalities (FCM).
+The deferred revenues totaled \$221,530, an increase of \$47,946 over 2020.
+Increases include \$36.90M in development charges collected, \$8.10M in Canada Community Building Fund (formerly Federal Gas Tax) and \$7.20M in Parkland Cash-in-Lieu funds from developers for capital projects.
+These were offset by a \$4.30M decrease in Section 37 funds and other external funding due to timing. - Employee future benefits include liabilities that are based on actuarial valuations for vested sick leave benefits for fire fighters, long-term disability (LTD) benefits, Workplace Safety and Insurance Board (WSIB) obligations, and post-employment benefits.
+The City has set aside funds in specific purpose reserves and reserve funds for the financing of these anticipated future costs.
+These liabilities totaled \$34,433, an increase of \$128 over 2020. - Long-term liabilities totaled \$9,260, a decrease of \$783 from 2020 as the City met loan repayment obligations to the Canada Mortgage and Housing Corporation (CMHC) and the Federation of Canadian Municipalities (FCM).